 - Check your Post Status.
-Did you save your post as a “Draft” instead of scheduling it?
+Did you save the post as a “Draft” instead of scheduling it?

-Automate Post Scheduling With Plugins
+Automating Post Scheduling With WordPress Plugins

-You can automate certain aspects of publishing and scheduling your content in WordPress with plugins.
+You can automate certain aspects of publishing and scheduling content in WordPress using plugins.

 Queuing Posts For Publishing